-Meet our team of founders, directors, and the faculty that sustain the Program in Narrative Medicine at Columbia and around the world.
+Meet our team of founders, directors, and the faculty that sustain the Division of Narrative Medicine at Columbia and around the world.

 The Principles and Practice of Narrative Medicine